sonole/OpenBR24/README.md

 ![A photograph of the display unit and a screenshot of the JAVA program showing the same data.](captures/plotter_openbr24.jpg)
 A photograph of the display unit and a screenshot of the JAVA program showing the same data.

-## Credits

-- Original Authors: Adrian Dabrowski, Sebastian Busch
-- Updated by: Alexandros Paliampelos

-## Changes Made

-This updated version of OpenBR24 incorporates various improvements and fixes to ensure compatibility with the latest Java version and resolve several issues encountered during the update process.
-The primary changes made include:

-- Upgraded the codebase to work with the latest Java version.
-- Resolved compatibility issues with socket and binding configurations.
-- Minor improvements to enhance overall performance and stability.

 ## Usage

 To use OpenBR24, follow these steps: